 Format

-The length of a tasting is totally up to you.
-I have seen some tasting that where scheduled for an hours.
-In my experience when friends get together and are drinking one hour is not enough.
+The length of your whiskey tasting is totally up to you.
+I have seen some tastings that were scheduled for an hour.
+In my experience when friends get together and drink one hour is not enough.
 I do not think I have seen a tasting last less than 3 hours and I have seen some go late into the night.
 Just make sure you have the time to let the night take its course.

 Who Provides The Whiskey

 As the host you decide if the group is going to primarily bring their own bottles to share with the group or if you as the host will provide the whiskey being tasted.
-Just make sure you communicate to the guests.
-It is also a good idea to get some of your more generous attendees to share with the group the bottles they anticipated bringing so that other participants will feel comfortable bringing their big bottles.
+Just make sure you communicate with the guests.
+It is also a good idea to get some of your more generous attendees to share the bottles they anticipated bringing with the group so that other participants will feel comfortable bringing their big bottles.
 No one bottle is going to get hit hard so be willing to share your very best.

 Seating